Parkestan

-Parkestan (پركستان, also Romanized as Parkestān; also known as Parkeshān) is a village in Cham Kuh Rural District, Bagh-e Bahadoran District, Lenjan County, Isfahan Province, Iran.
-At the 2006 census, its population was 131, in 33 families.
+Parkestan (پركستان) (Note: Also romanized as Parkestān; also known as Parkeshān) is a village in Cham Kuh Rural District of Bagh-e Bahadoran District in Lenjan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 131 in 33 households.
+The following census in 2011 counted 125 people in 41 households.
+The 2016 census measured the population of the village as 76 people in 27 households.